PASCAL PIERMÉ

 He chose to move to the United States in 1996, settling in Santa Fe, New Mexico, where he still resides.
 His fascination with the wide open spaces and light of the Great West remains intact today.

 Since then, his career has strongly asserted itself on the American art scene.
-Prestigious awards, critical acclaim, and institutional collaborations have rapidly multiplied.
 His constantly evolving work now enjoys unanimous recognition from critics, curators, collectors, and artists.

 Piermé's work has been included in over 80 solo, museum, and international exhibitions, including at the Chinese European Art Center – Xiamen, China; Palm Springs Art Museum – Palm Springs, California; Phoenix Art Museum – Phoenix, Arizona; Georgia O'Keeffe Museum Annex – Santa Fe, New Mexico; Taos Art Museum – Taos, New Mexico; French Consulate – New York, New York; Albuquerque Museum – Albuquerque, New Mexico; and Ube Center of Art – Ube, Japan